fgheysels/synapse-iot-poc/readme.md

 This project is a PoC to see how we can ingest received telemetry data directly into a Data Lake from IoT Hub, and query that data using Azure Synapse.

-Note that this is a PoC and is setup as such.
-This means that shortcuts have been taken.
-In a real-world/production scenario, sensitive information (such as connection-strings, passwords, ...) must be stored in KeyVault instead of putting them directly into the configuration.
+> Disclaimer: This is a PoC and is setup as such.
+This means that shortcuts have been taken and this code should not be used in a production scenario.
+In a real-world/production scenario, sensitive information (such as connection-strings, passwords, ...) must be stored in KeyVault instead of putting them directly into the configuration, deployment should be done via CI/CD pipelines, etc...

 ## Getting started